Dept. of Physics & Astronomy

 Research highlights

-Quantum emitters in a tunable band structure.
+Spontaneous emission in a structured vacuum.
 We studied the dynamics of matter-wave quantum emitters coupled to the band structure of an optical lattice.
 Contrary to free-space decay (which provides an analog to optical decay near a single band edge), the dynamics in a band, which is bounded by two edges, can change from exponential decay to fully coherent oscillations.
 We investigated the interplay between the emitters' excitation energy, the vacuum coupling, and the bandwidth of the lattice, and characterized the two contributing bound states of the matter-wave radiation field.
 The understanding how quantum emitters interact with the modified vacuum is at the heart of waveguide QED, one of the frontiers in quantum optics, and this concerns in particular the emergence and properties of atom-photon bound states in photonic crystals.
-Our experiment sheds light on the link between coherent emitter dynamics, fractional decay, and the ability of such bound states to interfere. [article]
+Our experiment sheds light on the link between coherent emitter dynamics, fractional decay, and the ability of such bound states to interfere.
+Article:[Phys.Rev.Res.]

 In follow-up theoretical work, we generalized our earlier single-emitter model to emitter